-My research through The Freechild Project has shown me that Project Based Learning should have seven main components:
+My research has shown me that Project Based Learning should have seven main components:

 POWERFUL Youth Engagement—At the core of all Project Based Learning should be youth themselves.
 Planning, researching, teaching, evaluating, decision-making and advocacy provide potential learning opportunities throughout Project Based Learning as youth are scaffolded for action and supported in transformation.